J-S-Robinson/GrGenCore/README.md

 The main change is a switch to Roslyn for the runtime assembly compilation, as the old Compiling libraries had been removed from modern .NET.

+This work is made available under the LGPL.